artsy/README/.github/ISSUE_TEMPLATE/rfc.md

 Once the RFC is ready to be resolved, feel free to copy the resolution template that can be found here: https://github.com/artsy/README/blob/43c400d81ff9fee7276c3dd934de26b985da362f/playbooks/rfcs.md#resolution

-post it as the last comment, if you want also post it on the bottom of RFC description and close the issue.
+You can now populate the template and post this as the last comment, if you want also post it on the bottom of RFC description, and finally close the issue.
 -->